DrupalOpenLearning/drupaldojo-old/web/modules/contrib/config_update/config_update_ui/README.txt

 configuration type.

 These are the same as the reports you get in the UI, which is described above;
-the only difference is that in Drush the report is separated into pieces.
+the difference is that in Drush the report is separated into pieces, and the UI report sections have more columns giving information about each config item.

 Once you have found a configuration item with differences, you can view the differences using the config-diff command.
 This is a normalized/formatted diff